A visit to Ireland’s Eye is arguably one of the most unique things to do in Dublin.

 If you’re into bird watching then make sure to check the colony of gannets inhabiting the northeast corner of Ireland’s Eye.
 The gannet is an incredible bird with magnificent colours.

 This bird can reach a speed of 100 km per hour while fishing and its wingspan can be up to two meters in size.
 This corner of the island is also inhabited by other species of birds such as auks and cormorants.

 Here you will find plenty of places to enjoy a picnic while observing the many birds flying, hunting and strolling around.

 Unlike Cill Mac Neasáin, Martello Tower can still be admired in all its splendor.
 This structure dates back to 1803 when the Duke of York decided to build a tower on the northwest side of the island.

 Its function was to oppose an invasion from Napoleon.
-Other two towers, built for the same purpose, can be found on the mainland in Howth.
+The other two towers, built for the same purpose, can be found on the mainland in Howth.